AlexJDuncan/monkeymedic26/README.md

 <h2>Hiya Folks!!</h2>

 <p>My Name is Alex Duncan.
 I am a full stack engineer that takes pride in everything I do.
 That includes getting stuck in my code.
 Getting stuck gives me the opportuniity learn even more and expand my knowledge of the particular problem area.
-My passion, as of now, is connected to my Graphic Design background.
-I love bringing my projects to life on the client facing side. </p>
+My passion is frontend the of a project as I can get to utilize my Graphic Design background.
+I love bringing my projects to life on the client facing side.
+My dream is to work in AR/VR some day.
+I just think it's amazing the things we can already do in thos fields and I want to be part of the innovation that is still to come.</p>

 - 💬 If you like my work or just want to chat send me a message
 - 📫 How to reach me: